Community advice and support

 Frequently Asked Questions

 Thanet District Council’s Community Support Team is leading the response for our most vulnerable residents.
 Working in partnership with a wide range of specialist organisations, the team is responsible for coordinating the support requested by people without family, friends or neighbours to help them.
-We have set up a dedicated helpline open for calls five days a week.
-Our Multi-agency Task Force previously stepped in and delivered food parcels to people ahead of Government’s plans coming into play.
+We have set up a dedicated helpline open for calls five days a week (open year round excluding public holidays).
+Our Multi-agency Task Force previously stepped in and delivered food parcels to people ahead of the Government’s plans coming into play.

 As well as helping those who contact us directly, we are using local and government data to identify where our most vulnerable residents are, matching them to volunteer agencies and groups that are providing support on the ground locally.
 We are also monitoring the supply chain and highlighting any issues to the Kent Resilience Forum, the Kent-wide emergency planning group which we are a part of, along with all the other local councils in the county.
 This command chain provides a direct link into central Government.